The nurse practitioner salary in Michigan is $88.18 per hour and $118,710 per year on the average.

 In Michigan, employees are able to enroll in dental or vision insurance plans through their employer as well.

-What Related Job Titles to Nurse Practitioners Earn in Michigan
+What Related Job Titles to Nurse Practitioner Earn in Michigan

 Here are earnings of some occupations related to nurse practitioners in Michigan: